Learning Robust Satellite Attitude Dynamics with Physics-Informed Normalising Flow: Methodology

 \subsection{Problem Formulation}

-Developing a reliable attitude control system for satellites remains exceptionally challenging given the spacecraft’s inherently nonlinear and intricate dynamic behavior, coupled with the unpredictable conditions of the space environment (\cite{acs_challenges}).
+Developing a reliable attitude control system for satellites remains exceptionally challenging given the spacecraft’s inherently non-linear and intricate dynamic behavior, coupled with the unpredictable conditions of the space environment (\cite{acs_challenges}).
 Enhancing the accuracy of the spacecraft dynamics model is therefore indispensable for achieving more precise attitude regulation, also adopting advanced model-based control techniques such as model predictive control (MPC).
+This becomes particularly important when the spacecraft state and parameters are subject to errors and estimation inaccuracies.

 In this work, we propose a novel physics-informed neural network (PINN) approach to approximate the full dynamics model of the spacecraft.
 Besides the typical data-driven loss, a physics-based loss is designed to act as an inductive bias during the training process of the model, leading to enhanced generalization and robustness to noise compared to vanilla data-driven formulations.
 Figure \ref{fig:PINN_scheme} describes the complete pipeline of the learning approach.
 The PINN receives the spacecraft state, comprising angular velocities of both satellite and reaction wheels, together with the angular acceleration of the satellite and the RWs control torque as input.
 It predicts the resulting changes in angular velocities of the satellite, to be directly integrated in a non-linear MPC framework usually adopted in advanced attitude control solutions.